-Whether you’re a history enthusiast or a nature seeker, Germany offers a lot to please every taste.
-From significant historical monuments and old towns to state-of-the-art buildings and modern skyscrapers and much more, Germany has it all.
+Whether you’re a history enthusiast or a nature lover, Germany offers much to please every taste.
+Germany has everything from significant historical monuments and old towns to state-of-the-art buildings, modern skyscrapers, and much more.

 Cologne's winter boat cruises are a fantastic way to enjoy the city's famous landmarks at Christmas and New Year.
 A relaxing cruise through Cologne on the Rhine River sets the scene for a magical journey, and onboard you can warm up with mulled wine or a hot chocolate while listening to live music.